 La Pedrera, whose proper name is Casa Milà, is another of Antoni Gaudí’s masterpieces.
 It sits on a corner on Passeig de Gràcia, just a few blocks away from La Casa Batllò, with both being part of what is known as La Ruta del Modernisme – Barcelona’s modernist route.
 While both buildings share Gaudí’s idiosyncratic taste for rounded, organic, nature-inspired shapes, La Pedrera differs from Casa Batllò in its finishings, with its facade being built from raw, brown stone, giving it a much more natural, unpolished appearance.
 More information and tickets for Casa Milà here.

-Tip from Matthias: For a more unique experience, visit La Pedrera at night.
+Tip: For a more unique experience, visit La Pedrera at night.
 The building takes on a different atmosphere after dark, and you’ll get to sip Cava on the roof.

 Go for a walk on Barcelona’s lesser-known Ramblas

 Barcelona has another, lesser known street that also goes by “Rambla”– La Rambla Catalunya.
 Unlike the famous street that leads to the water front from the center, which is always bustling and crowded with thousands of tourists, Rambla Catalunya is more relaxed, dotted with café terraces shaded by the trees that grow along its sidewalk.
 It’s a nice place to take a walk or a bicycle ride and pause for a coffee, and if you’re heading up to Gràcia neighborhood it’s more pleasant than the crowded Passeig de Gràcia.